The Complete Guide to Marketing on Instagram in 2019

 - Do you want lots of photos of people?
 Objects?
 Nature?

-The best place to start is to take notes of the brands that you think are doing a killer job on Instagram.
+The best place to start with marketing on Instagram is to take notes of the brands that you think are doing a killer job on the platform.
 What is it that you like most about their accounts?
 That’ll help you figure out what sort of look you’re trying to achieve for yourself.

 Remember, what people see in your feed will determine whether they follow you or not.
 Especially those first 9 images.
 Use Sked’s planner (hey that’s us!), to arrange and map out an emotive feed that draws a crowd and keeps them coming back for more.

-To start visually planning your feed, log in to your account, upload some images, and save them as drafts.
+To start visually planning your marketing on Instagram, log in to your account, upload some images, and save them as drafts.

 Next, go back to the Sked homepage on your dashboard and click on the planner icon in the sidebar menu (see below).